oicr-gsi/dimsum/docs/user_manual/cases.md

 If true:

-- The test must be completed once for each sample grouping received
 - A case will be created for each case grouping received
+- The test must be completed at least once per case
-- The test will be repeated within the case for each sample grouping
+- The test may be repeated within the case for each sample grouping, but this is not required
 - Typical for tumour tests

 If false: